aws-samples/prometheus-for-ecs/README.md

 aws cloudformation deploy --stack-name $VPC_STACK_NAME --template-file $VPC_TEMPLATE --capabilities CAPABILITY_IAM
 ```

-Export a set of environment variables with the following command after modifying the **ACCOUNT_ID** and **AWS_REGION** variables in the script
+First, export a set of environment variables that are required by scripts used in subsequent steps.
+Modify the **ACCOUNT_ID** and **AWS_REGION** variables in the script before running the command below.
 ```
 source env.sh
 ```

-Create the ECS task and task executions roles and the relevenat IAM policies.
+Create the ECS task and task execution roles and the relevenat IAM policies.
 ```
 source iam.sh
 ```